unartig/sepsis_osc/typst/main_thesis.typ

 Chimera states, a special type of partial synchronization, occur when only a subset of oscillators synchronizes in phase and frequency, while others remain desynchronized.
 In contrast to "normal" partial synchronization they occur when the coupling symmetry breaks.
-In splay states, all osciallators synchronize their frequencies but do not their phases, they instead uniformly distribute around the unit circle @Berner2020Birth.
+In splay states, all oscillators synchronize their frequencies but do not their phases, they instead uniformly distribute around the unit circle @Berner2020Birth.

 The introduction changes the system behavior once more, for example single layers of a multiplexed system can result in the multi-clustered regime for parameters they wouldn't in the monoplexed case.
 In multiplexed systems it is also possible connected layers end up in different stable state, for example, one in a clustered the other in a splay state.